Improving instrumental variable estimators with post-stratification: Introduction

-Ideally, post stratification strategy would give a more precise estimator if the covariates used for stratification are predictive of outcome or compliance, due to inherently more stable estimates within each group.
-Surprisingly, we find that although this estimator does take advantage of stratification variables predictive of outcome, it can fail to take advantage of covariates predictive of compliance.
+Ideally, the post-stratification strategy would give a more precise estimator if the covariates used for stratification are predictive of the outcome or compliance, due to inherently more stable estimates within each group.
+Surprisingly, we find that although this estimator does take advantage of stratification variables predictive of outcome, it can fail to take advantage of covariates predictive of compliance type.
 Furthermore, most gains are driven by dropping empty strata, because of the precision boost from eliminating unstable IV estimators that are just contributing noise to the overall estimator.
-However, as we show, if we are not able to separate compliers and non-compliers cleanly enough to reliably drop any strata, our post-stratified estimator is identical to the ratio of a post-stratified estimate of the intent-to-treat (ITT) effect and a post-stratified estimate of the compliance proportion, which in turn is very similar to the ineffective 2SLS estimator.
+However, as we show, if we are not able to separate compliers and non-compliers cleanly enough to reliably drop any strata, our post-stratified estimator is identical to the ratio of a post-stratified estimate of the ITT effect and a post-stratified estimate of the compliance proportion, which in turn is very similar to the ineffective 2SLS estimator.
 As such, we explore other stratification estimators that more aggressively drop or down-weight those strata with few compliers to obtain further gains.
 Dropping or down-weighting strata does come at a cost of some additional bias, however, leaving us with a bias-variance tradeoff when using complier-predictive covariates.

-Overall, we outline how post-stratification estimators can provide three potential benefits for impact estimation: (1) a reduction in the variance, (2) a reduction in the bias, and (3) a reduction in the variability of the estimated standard error.
+In sum, we outline how post-stratification estimators can provide three potential benefits for impact estimation: (1) a reduction in the variance, (2) a reduction in the bias, and (3) a reduction in the variability of the estimated standard error.
 We first provide theoretical derivations for the behavior of this estimator.
 We then study the properties of the post-stratification IV estimator using a detailed simulation study.
 We find that post-stratification shows improvement in overall precision with covariates predictive of outcome, and that the versions that drop low weight strata can also achieve precision gains at the cost of a small amount of bias.
-We then apply these methods to two empirical examples, one regarding a get-out-the-vote study and one regarding impact of intensive care admission on mortality.
-We conclude with a discussion of when post-stratification IV estimators could be usefully employed.
+We then apply these methods to two GOTV examples.
+We conclude with a discussion of when post-stratification IV estimators could be usefully employed and the implications of our findings for future GOTV study planning.